janverschelde/PHCpack/src/doc/source/refman.rst

 implement polyhedral homotopies, respectively with implicit, static, and dynamic lifting methods.
 In ``MixedVol`` is an adaptation of a fast mixed volume calculator.
+The code in the folder ``DEMiCs`` applies dynamic enumeration to compute mixed cells.
 Code to exploit permutation symmetry is in the subdirectory ``Symmetry``.
 A generalization of the Newton-Puiseux algorithm is implemented in the subdirectory ``Puiseux``.